-Dr. Colyer joined the Children's National Medical Center faculty in 2011 and is the Medical Unit Director for the Heart and Kidney Unit.
+Dr. Colyer joined the Children's National Medical Center faculty in 2011 and is the Medical Unit Director for the Heart and Kidney Unit as well as the Director of Inpatient Cardiology.
 She received her undergraduate degree from the College of the Holy Cross and her medical degree from Pennsylvania State University.
 She completed her pediatric residency, chief residency, and pediatric cardiology fellowship training here at Children's National.
-During her fellowship, she performed research the National Heart, Lung, and Blood
+Dr. Colyer participates in inpatient and outpatient care.